Leica V-LUX Typ 114 vs Panasonic FZ1000 II

 - More modern: Reflects 4 years and 5 months of technical progress since the V-LUX Typ 114 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the FZ1000 II comes out slightly ahead of the V-LUX Typ 114 (5 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the FZ1000 II emerges as the winner of the match-up (5 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica V-LUX Typ 114 and the Panasonic FZ1000 II place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera listing whether the two cameras rank among the cream of the crop.